-- 52. These guarantees9 generally fall into one of the following categories of product: - annuities with guarantees10 (if the guarantee is accompanied by policyholder options or a material liquidity risk11); - variable annuities; - guaranteed minimum annuitisation rate; - guaranteed minimum withdrawal benefit; - contingent deferred annuity; - financial guarantees e.g. in unit-linked accounts; - guaranteed investment contracts. - 53.
+- 52. These guarantees generally fall into one of the following categories of product: - annuities with guarantees (if the guarantee is accompanied by policyholder options or a material liquidity risk); - variable annuities; - guaranteed minimum annuitisation rate; - guaranteed minimum withdrawal benefit; - contingent deferred annuity; - financial guarantees e.g. in unit-linked accounts; - guaranteed investment contracts. - 53.
 The pro-cyclical behaviour of insurers faced with predominantly financial risks could be twofold.
 First, insurers might exacerbate a crisis if assets have to be sold during a downturn.
 Second, high guaranteed returns are usually not possible with securities of the highest credit quality and liquidity.
 Both of these could trigger fire sales or pro-cyclical behaviour in general.
 Last, illiquid investments make such policies vulnerable to higher than expected lapses or even runs.
 However, high cancellation fees may have to be paid by subscribers. - 54.
 Insurers often employ so called "dynamic hedging" strategies to protect themselves from such financial risks.
 That, in turn, could lead to herding behaviour in the tight markets for certain insurer is exposed.
 This is due to the fact that insurers can choose how to invest their assets and thus the risk they face.
-10 The option to withdraw a lump sum instead of the annuity alone does not render annuities NTNI.

-9 We note that in the IAIS definition, a guarantee on general accounts is not considered as systemically risky as it exposes the insurer to a general business risk of making positive investment profits, to which any derivatives, as seen in the financial crisis.
-In addition, the unwinding of hedging, or an increase in collateral demands, during periods of stress could also exacerbate pro-cyclicality.
-In both of these situations, the shock could be transmitted to other financial institutions.
+We note that in the IAIS definition, a guarantee on general accounts is not considered as systemically risky as it exposes the insurer to a general business risk of making positive investment profits, to which any